barryclark/jekyll-now/projects/chefsteps.md

 This was the design process I used for this exercise.
 I first learned of this process from one of my favorite YouTubers: <a href="https://www.youtube.com/user/DevTipsForDesigners">Travis Neilson (DevTips)</a> – an interaction designer at Google.
 Seriously, watch him.
 He's awesome.

 ## Discovery
-The first step in this design process identifying the problems and pain points.
+The first step in this design process was identifying the problems and pain points.

 <figure class="full">
   <a href="/images/chefsteps-current-android.png"  title="ChefSteps Current Android App">